matbesancon/hugo-site/content/post/2019-03-30-static-list.markdown

 a [post](https://aerodatablog.wordpress.com/2019/03/03/a-typedlist-in-scala/#joe_barnes_talk)
 on a Scala equivalent but will take different roads to see more than a plain port.
-Of course, this implementation is not that handy nor efficient but is mostly meant to explore the possibilities of the type system, especially a trick of using recursive types as values (replacing a dependent type system).
+Of course, this implementation is not that handy nor efficient but is mostly meant to push the limits of the type system, especially a trick of using recursive types as values (replacing a dependent type system).
 Some other references: